nayyaung/dotnet-core-algo/README.md

 ## (in-progress)
 ## Description

-Random Algorithms practice in C# for dotnet core.
+Random Algorithm practice in C# for dotnet core.
 So far, it contains:
 - Merge Sort
 - Quick Sort